Blog

 The poplar with leaves of golden yellow, standing out as it screams hello.

-The Tupelo with colors of red, soon its leaves will be dead.
+The Tupelo with colors of red, soon it’s leaves will be dead.

 The mighty oak its leaves golden Brown, it’s nuts the squirrels take down.